mukkhtarr/testmj.com/_monolith/README.md

-These are files that are used on the Flywheel "monolith" cannabis.ca.gov production site.
+These are files that are used on the Flywheel "monolith" testmj.com production site.

 ## Files used on production